 Bodily Injury Liability Insurance: What it Covers & How Much to Buy

-Bodily injury liability coverage will help pay for another person’s injuries in a car accident for which you are found to be at fault.
+Bodily injury liability is coverage that helps you pay for another person’s injuries in a car accident for which you are found to be at fault.
 It is one of two types of liability auto insurance.
 The other, property damage liability coverage, pays for damage you may cause to the other driver’s car.
 Some minimum amount of both types of liability car insurance is typically required by states.

 Let’s take a closer look at exactly how bodily injury liability insurance works, what it covers, and how much you need.

 Bodily injury insurance will cover a portion of the short- and long-term costs related to injuries.
 These include not just passengers, but also pedestrians and bystanders who may have been involved.
 Here are some examples of what bodily injury insurance typically covers: